 What is Acupuncture?

-Acupuncture is a complementary medicine in which fine needles are inserted in the skin at specific points along what are considered to be lines of energy (meridians) and is used in the treatment of various physical and mental conditions.
+Acupuncture is a complementary medicine in which fine needles are inserted in the skin at specific points along what are considered to be lines of energy (meridians).
+It is used in the treatment of various physical and mental conditions.

 What does Acupuncture treat?